 ASL 1112 - Beginning American Sign Language and Culture II

 Expands students' ability to communicate through introduction of more complex linguistic structures.
 Completes beginning level sequence.
-Prerequisite: Placement test, permission of the instructor or completion of ASL 1111.
+Prerequisite: Prerequisite: C- or higher in ASL 1111, placement exam or consent of instructor.

 ASL 2201 - Intermediate American Sign Language I